Solitude22/MSTAR_tensorflow/README.md

 <img src="pictures/all_targets_folders.PNG">

 11. Clean up any unused empty folders.
 12. Run readmstar.py as a script.
-This will load and parse the MSTAR into large arrays and dump them into output files for later use in model training.
-See in-line comments for configuration prior to doing so.
+This will load and parse the MSTAR data into large arrays and dump them into output files for later use in model training.
+See in-line comments in __main__ for configuration prior to doing so.
 13. Run mstar_network_tensorflow.py as a script.
 This will load the data saved by readmstar.py and train and save locally a TensorFlow model for classification.
-See in-line commnets for configuration prior to doing so.
+See in-line commnets in __main__ for configuration prior to doing so.

 Sample results and ready-to-use trained models for both the public targets and mixed targets datasets are included under the models/ folder.